Home ยป Projects ยป Make Holiday Stamps for Gift Tags: Quick & Easy

 white deer head stamp on red card stock in with other holiday tags

-I added my deer stamp tags to the pile of Trader Joe tags and star ornaments that I’ve been crafting this year.
+I added my deer stamp tags to the pile of Trader Joe tags and star ornaments that I’ve also been crafting this year.

 materials for making deer head stamps: paint, foam brush, baker's twine, and a hole punch